Safari goers watch a wildebeest herd on a horseback safari at Simalaha Wildlife Conservancy in Zambia.

 Uganda

-Horse safaris are less common in Uganda.
-But one place you can experience Uganda’s beauty by horse is Jinja, a town close to the source of the Nile River that is known as the Adventure Capital of East Africa.
+One place you can experience Uganda’s beauty by horse is Jinja, a town close to the source of the Nile River that is known as the Adventure Capital of East Africa.
 Here, you can take a short morning, afternoon, or sunset ride along the river.
 Or you can opt for a multi-day ride that takes you through tea plantations and Mabira Forest, home to nine species of primates.

 A horseback rider gets an excellent view of a herd of giraffes on a horseback safari at Simalaha Wildlife Conservancy in Zambia.